ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/customers.md

 This is particularly useful when assignment rules are introduced or modified after customer records have been created, allowing users to align existing assignments with the updated logic.

 > [!NOTE]
-> The function is available only for saved customer records and is disabled while in edit mode.
+> The function is disabled while the customer is in edit mode.